JAlcocerT/JAlcocerT/content/blog/dev-email.md

 Hopefully you are aware now of the differences between: regular mails vs transactional emails vs marketing emails.

-Tested all of them on the free plan, w/o CC.
+Tested all of them on the **free plan, w/o CC**.

-> After testing these, I would order them: Mailtrap > ReSend (It can receive emails as well) > MailJet for transactional purposes.
+> After testing these, I would order the solutions: Mailtrap > ReSend *(which can receive emails as well)* > MailJet for transactional purposes.

 > > You can still keep your Mailerlite setup for newsletters/marketing and Proton/GMAIL for your regular mails.